 How a trust works

 A trust is a way of managing assets (such as money or investments).
-It’s a legal arrangement where someone (the donor or settlor) puts assets into a trust and appoints a person or group of people (the trustees) to look after them, for the benefit of a specific person or a group of people (the beneficiaries).
+It’s a legal arrangement where someone (the settlor) puts assets into a trust and appoints a person or group of people (the trustees) to look after them, for the benefit of a group of people (the beneficiaries).
 There are various types of trusts, with different features and benefits.

 Accessing your money

-Our Excluded Property Trust is a discretionary trust, which means that the trustees manage the trust, make decisions about who’ll benefit from the trust (which can include you), how much money they’ll get and when.
+With this option, the trustees manage the trust at their discretion.
+This means they can make decisions such as who’ll benefit from the trust, how much money they’ll get and when.

 Products that can be placed in this trust